auriq/essentia_docs/source/usecases/syntaxexamples/aq_udb-option-examples.rst

 Udb can contain many databases each with its own data being stored in it and its own attributes being applied to that data.
 The first necessary step when exporting data from Udb is to specify **which specific database you want to export the data from**.

-This is accomplished with the -db option.
+This is accomplished with the -exp option.

 ``aq_udb -exp my_database:country_table``